wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 ```

 ## Becoming native
 Do you want to create a native executable out of your Quarkus app?
-That’s easily done by calling:
+That’s easily done by running:

 ```bash
 $ mvn package -Pnative -DskipTests
 ```

-However, this call would require you to set up [GraalVM][15] locally.
-GraalVM is a Java compiler that creates native executables from Java sources input.
+However, this command would require you to set up [GraalVM][15] locally.
+GraalVM is a Java compiler that creates native executables from Java sources.
 If you don’t want to install and set up GraalVM locally or if you’re always building for a container runtime, you could instruct Quarkus to [do a container build][16] as follows:

 ```bash
 $ mvn package -Pnative -DskipTests -Dquarkus.native.container-build=true